kkowa/promo-demo/README.md

 - Employee submits a promotion application,
 - Line manager reviews, returns with a comment, or approves.

 Tech (so far): Node.js with Express (TypeScript) for the backend, MongoDB, Docker (development mode).
+Swagger for API documentation.
 Frontend and the rest will be added next.

 ---